Clever Laziness

 • GitLense - If you use the built-in Git functionality, this thing will add a lot of the features you might be missing.

-• GitHub Pull Request - Instead of my usual gum + Git + gh utility for CLI PR creation, I’ve been trying out this plugin.
+• GitHub Pull Request - Instead of my usual gum/sk + Git + gh utility for CLI PR creation, I’ve been trying out this plugin.
 There were some early bugs, but they’ve since been ironed out.
 Overall, it’s great.
-If you’re already using the built-in Git functionality of VSCode as I do now, this will integrate nicely into your existing workflow and make it feature complete.
+If you’re already using VSCode’s built-in git functionality like I do, this will integrate nicely into your existing workflow and make it feature complete.

 • TODO Tree - If you’re a TODO person, this will make finding them far easier.